Freskoko/CycleTrafficWeather/INF161report.md

 - Dropped columns
 - Feature engineering
 - Results
-- discussion
+- Discussion
 - Improvements
 - Website
 - Conclusion

 ## Approach and design choices

 Given multiple files describing weather, and a single file describing traffic, there were hurdles to get over, and choices to make in order to create a DataFrame which an eventual model could learn from.
-This was all in order to create a website to allow users to predict cycle traffic over nygårdsbroen, given the weather conditions.
+This was all in order to create a website to allow users to predict cycle traffic over Nygårdsbroen, given the weather conditions.

 ### Issues/Choices